 Variable rate - A variable rate mortgage will offer a discount on the lender's standard variable rate (SVR) for a few years, the lender's SVR may go up or down depending on conditions in the wider economy and markets.

 Tracker - A tracker mortgage will follow the base rate of interest set by the Bank of England by a set mark up.
-For example if the base rate was 0.5% and your mark up was 2% your rate will be 2.5%, as the base rate falls to 0.25% your rate would become 2.25%.
+For example if the base rate was 0.5% and your mark up was 2% your rate will be 2.5%, if the base rate falls to 0.25% your rate would drop to 2.25%.

 You can read more about mortgage types in the Uswitch guide on all the different types of mortgage.